zachwlewis/fire-emblem-warriors-hero-guide/_posts/2018-01-07-chapter-7-sakura-takumi-anna.md

 Note that the archer `C1` charges by holding `X`.
 {:.alert .alert-info}

-**`C1` (0-2.9 seconds charged):** The unit quickly shoots three arrows in a straight line, which do low damage.
+**`C1`: (0-2.9 seconds charged):** The unit quickly shoots three arrows in a straight line, which do low damage.
 Pressing `X` repeatedly allows the unit to rapid-fire the arrows.
-This is a pretty hilarious move, especially with Astra.
-It’s not really optimal given its low damage, but as each hit stuns on hit, you can easily cheese officers with this move.
+This is a pretty hilarious move, especially with **Astra**.
+It’s not really optimal given its low damage, but as each hit stuns on hit, you can easily cheese officers with this move — it will just take a while.

-**`C1` (3-5.9 seconds charged):** The unit fires a green orb in a straight line, exposing a white stun gauge on all foes hit.
-This move… man, if only the charge time weren’t so long.
-Three seconds isn’t too bad, I guess, but you don’t want to be standing still that long around officers, especially when all you get is a white stun gauge.
+**`C1` (3-5.9 seconds charged):** The unit fires a green orb in a straight line, exposing a white stun gauge on all foes hit. **Astra** speeds up the charge, but you generally want to commit to the full charge for the bonus damage and yellow stun gauge.

-**`C1` (6 seconds charged):** The unit fires a large energy blast in an ‘X’ formation, dealing moderate damage and exposing a yellow stun gauge on all enemies hit.
-This might be a controversial opinion, but I don’t like this attack at all.
-Yellow stun gauges are a wonderful thing to have free access to on any unit… but not at the cost of standing still for 6 seconds.
-That’s 6 seconds of standing still, praying you don’t get hit (and if you don’t have Armored Blow, the charge will be cancelled if you do get hit), not doing any DPS whatsoever.
-Astra doesn’t speed up the charge time, either.
-For context, with Astra, the archer regular combo comes out in about 5 seconds.
-The entire regular combo comes out faster than this one move.
+**`C1` (6 seconds charged):** The unit fires a large energy blast in an 'X' formation over a long distance, dealing a large amount damage and exposing a yellow stun gauge on all enemies hit.
+This attack is great _if_ you have **Armored Blow** and **Astra**. **Astra** halves the charge time and **Armored Blow** prevents enemies from interrupting you.
+Use it from a long distance to set up a big critical strike, then rinse and repeat to your satisfaction.
+Just make sure you have the proper skills when using it, otherwise you will be a sitting duck.

 **`C2`:** The unit uppercuts nearby enemies with their bow and slashes sideways.
 A pretty good launcher that combos very well with their naturally juggle-heavy regular string.